 Rule Violation Procedure

 Violation of any of the rules or regulations of the Western States Endurance Run is an extremely serious matter.
 Accordingly, alleging violation of a rule by another runner is very serious.
 Protests must be submitted by a registered entrant and must be lodged using the following procedure:

-- Report the alleged violation to the runner, his crew or his pacer as the incident occurs.
+- Report the alleged violation to the runner, their crew or pacer as the incident occurs.
 Enlist a fellow witness to the alleged violation if possible.

 - Report the alleged violation with the runner’s name and number to the next available aid station captain.

 - Report the alleged violation in writing at the finish line to the Race Director.
 All protests must be submitted by 11:30 a.m. on Sunday following the Run.
 Written protest must include the name of the person who lodged the complaint.